gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

    that was required to turn off such a deinit, it would create an easy way to break a type's API contract in a manner that would be difficult to audit or to track down in a large project.

+By requiring the value to be completely initialized (allowing the deinit to be called) or requiring an explicit discard to be used (making it easy to tell where deinits are being disabled), we create a programming model where the user can partially consume/reinit types with deinits in a safe manner with the compiler's guidance.

+### Discard in Mutating Methods

 Another common pattern we expect users to want to be able to implement is to be able to return a struct's internal state via a mutating function without